thisiswildanw/Superstore-Sales-Data-Pipeline/data-source/README.md

 </p>
 <br>

-## Data Extraction
+## Data extraction using Python & Docker.

-### 1. Create Python Code to Extract and Load Google Drive Folder
+### Create Python Code to Extract and Load Google Drive Folder

   We have build several python function in drive_gcs_intgr.py to extract data from Google Drive and load it into data staging in BigQuery.